areaDetector/ADPluginEdge/README.md

 ADPluginEdge
 ============

-areaDetector plugin to do edge detection using the OpenCV Canny function.
+An EPICS areaDetector plugin to do edge detection using the OpenCV Canny function.

+Additional information:

+Documentation.
+Release notes.